fynks/email-aliasing-comparison/README.md

 ## Troubleshooting Guide

-<details><summary>Emails Not Being Forwarded</summary>
-1. Check spam folder - forwarded emails often land in spam initially
-2. Verify alias configuration by sending test email
+<details><summary>Emails not forwarding</summary>
+1) Check spam/junk first
+2) Send a direct test to the alias
-3. For custom domains, check DNS propagation (24-48 hours)
+3) If custom domain: allow 24–48h for DNS propagation
-4. Review email client filters that might redirect messages
+4) Review client filters/rules that may re-route mail
 </details>

-<details><summary>Can't Reply From Alias</summary>
+<details><summary>Can't reply from alias</summary>
-1. Check if your plan supports reply functionality
+1) Confirm plan supports replies
-2. Configure email client with provider's SMTP settings
+2) Configure SMTP/app settings from provider docs
-3. Verify Reply-To settings in provider dashboard
+3) Verify Reply-To in provider dashboard
 </details>

-<details><summary>Slow Email Delivery</summary>
+<details><summary>Slow delivery</summary>

-- Normal delays: 5-30 seconds for most providers
-- Peak times: Up to 2-5 minutes
-- International: Up to 10 minutes
+- Normal: 5–30s; peak: up to 2–5m; international: up to 10m
-- Check provider status page for outages
+- Check provider status page for incidents
 </details>

 ## Frequently Asked Questions

-<details><summary>Will people know I'm using an alias?</summary>
+<details><summary>Will recipients know it's an alias?</summary>
-No, recipients see your alias as your email address.
-They won't know it's forwarded unless you tell them.
+No. They see the alias as the sender unless you disclose it.
 </details>

 <details><summary>Can I reply from my alias?</summary>
 Most paid services support replies.
-Free services vary - DuckDuckGo and SimpleLogin free do, but others don't.
+Free support varies (DuckDuckGo and SimpleLogin free support replies).
 </details>

-<details><summary>What happens if the alias provider shuts down?</summary>
+<details><summary>What if the provider shuts down?</summary>
-Keep your original email active, document all aliases and where they're used, and have a migration plan.
+Keep your main email active, document alias mappings, and maintain a migration plan (and optional backup provider).
 </details>

-<details><summary>Can I use aliases for important accounts like banking?</summary>
+<details><summary>Are aliases safe for banking?</summary>
-Yes, but start with less critical accounts first.
-Make sure the provider is reliable and offers good customer support.
+Yes, but migrate critical accounts last and choose a reliable provider with support and strong security.
 </details>

-<details><summary>How many aliases do I actually need?</summary>
+<details><summary>How many aliases do I need?</summary>
-Most people use 10-50 aliases.
-Start with categories: shopping, social, newsletters, work, and temporary signups.
+Typically 10–50.
+Start with categories (shopping, social, newsletters, work, disposable).
 </details>

 ## Additional Resources
 ### Official Documentation
 - [Addy.io Help Center](https://addy.io/help/) - Comprehensive guides and API docs
 - [SimpleLogin Documentation](https://simplelogin.io/docs/) - User guides and developer resources